jhiggason/yahboomg1tank/README.md

 In the initial stages, we'll be utilizing the teleop executable from `turtlesim` as a pre-setup input device to supply the twist messages.
 These twist messages, essentially, dictate the movement commands (linear and angular velocities) for the robot.
 This mechanism provides a foundational control method.
 As the project progresses, we'll explore more advanced and perhaps autonomous control methodologies.

 Beyond just a learning exercise in ROS2, our aspiration is to contribute something valuable to the broader community.
-This endeavor also encompasses vehicles employing the "Yahboom 4WD expansion board for robot car, SKU: 6000300085".
+This endeavor also encompasses vehicles employing the "Yahboom 4WD expansion board for robot car, SKU: 6000300085" and related vehicles.
     <br />
     <a href="https://github.com/jhiggason/YahBoomG1Tank#getting-started"><strong>Explore the docs »</strong></a>
     <br />